-marginal costs it incurs and that existing ratepayers should not subsidize new development; achieving these goals requires development of a CIP Finance Plan to pursue all possible funding sources and to assure that ratepayers only pay for their proportional benefit.
+received, as is the case with existing development.
+Carefully managed development would increase impact fees and other revenues to the City of East Palo Alto for improved infrastructure and enhanced public services to East Palo Alto residents.
+This MSR recommends that new development pay for the marginal costs it incurs and that existing ratepayers should not subsidize new development; achieving these goals requires development of a CIP Finance Plan to pursue all possible funding sources and to assure that ratepayers only pay for their proportional benefit.

 Proactive planning and implementation by EPASD, the provider of sewer service, in coordination with the City of East Palo Alto, the land use planning authority, are important to obtaining public funds for infrastructure improvements; without an implementation plan for infrastructure, EPASD will not be competitive for available funds, the risk of sewer system overflows (SSOs) may increase, and future fixes will be more costly to ratepayers particularly if conditions affecting the system worsen.
-The County Grand Jury330 and the City of East Palo Alto's General Plan Update331 expressed concern about changing climate conditions contributing to flooding in a County and City with low-lying lands already prone to floods.
+The County Grand Jury and the City of East Palo Alto's General Plan Update expressed concern about changing climate conditions contributing to flooding in a County and City with low-lying lands already prone to floods.
+A related concern has been noted regarding the potential for sea level rise to contribute to rising groundwater levels that may contribute to the failure of underground pipes and conduits.